 On August 20, 2021, the Company announced that the board of directors had approved a program to repurchase up to \$1.0 billion of the Company's ordinary shares.
 Repurchases of up to 10,000,000 of the Company's ordinary shares were authorized at the Company's general meeting of shareholders on April 21, 2021.
 The repurchase program will expire on April 21, 2026.
-Since the commencement of this repurchase program and through December 31, 2023, the Company has repurchased 469,274 shares for €91 million under this program.
+Since the commencement of this repurchase program, the Company has repurchased 469,274 shares for €91 million under this program.
+There were no repurchases under this program for the year ended December 31, 2024.